rthomas29/rthomas29.github.io/_posts/2017-11-19-Object-Oriented-JavaScript.markdown

   myCar.make = 'Honda';
   myCar.model = 'Civic';
 ```
-In my next post, I'll dig deeper into utilizing the new operator and instantiating objects based on constructor functions.
+In my next post, I'll dig deeper into prototype-based inheritance and how inheritance works in JavaScript.